 GCSE English Literature will teach you to empathise with people, understand their motivations and evaluate the consequences of their actions.
+You will engage with sophisticated concepts.

 GCSE Mathematics

 GCSE Mathematics is divided into six main domains: Number; Algebra; Ratio, Proportion and rates of change; Geometry and measures; Probability and Statistics.